Code-Institute-Submissions/Milestone_2-5/README.md

 ## Problems encountered

 1. Large number of data used from external source, which caused delays in loading the site.
 This was overcome by creating local storage.
-2. Understanding and using the data structure was a challenge overall and proved to be the most time-consuming part of the process, this was especially important when creating the markers and the filters.
+2. Understanding and using the data structure was a challenge overall and proved to be the most time-consuming part of the process.
 2. Google maps infowindow's contents were not displaying the correct information, used each location's id number to access the required data string.

 ## Deployment
-I started building the HTML of the website and did the styling using CSS on Repl.it then created the repository https://github.com/KittiKovacs/Milestone_2 on GitHub where I created the current file structure and added the code created on the Repl.it platform.
+I started building the HTML of the website and did the styling using CSS on Repl.it then created the repository https://github.com/KittiKovacs/Milestone_2 on GitHub where I created the file structure and added the code created on the Repl.it platform.
 I commited important development stages and any progress by using git commit and pushed them to the master branch.
 As a next step I published the website on GitHub pages at https://kittikovacs.github.io/Milestone_2/ .
+I split my JavaScript file into modules and stored them in a separate folder.
 All commits after every important update has been added to my site on GitHub pages where my project is currently deployed.

 ## Content